About Us

 History

-The Pioneer Medical Centre began in 1994 when Dr Peter Ford relocated his practice from Ridgehaven to Tea Tree Gully.
-Pioneer Medical Centre has benefited from the services of many GPs since its establishment, namely Dr Peter Joseph, Dr Christopher Elieff, Dr Paul Davidson as well as other GPs and registrars.
+Pioneer has benefited from the services of many GPs since its establishment, namely Dr Peter Joseph and Dr Christopher Elieff, as well as other GPs and registrars.
 Dr Ford retired in 2019.
 Drs Bun Yiv, Bryan Robertson, Penny Need and Stella Prescott joined Pioneer as GP registrars and, after Fellowship, as independent practitioners.
 The ownership and management of Pioneer Medical was transferred to Drs Yiv, Robertson, Need and Prescott in 2014.

 As part of gaining their experience in general practice, Registrars need to be exposed to many different environments.
 This means they move on to a new rotation generally every 6-12 months.
 Whilst this is sad and can be frustrating for patients, it is also exciting and rewarding to know that you have been a part of their training and shaping them to be the best GP they can be.